-509. ACCIDENTS AND INCIDENTS
+509 ACCIDENTS AND INCIDENTS:

-- 509.1 Competitors shall inform the Clerk of the Course as soon as they can by any means possible of any incidents and/or accidents they come across, or are involved in. - 509.2 Competitors shall report to the organisers in writing (Incident Report Form) if, during the competition, they have been involved in an accident involving any other person or their property/or an incident where damage to the landowner's property, fencing, poles, gates etc. and failure to do so will result in exclusion from the event and a report being made to MSA for further disciplinary action to be taken. - 509.3 It is forbidden for competing vehicles to be completely abandoned on special stages.
+- 509.1 Competitors shall report to the organisers in writing (Incident Report Form) if, during the competition, they have been involved in an accident involving any other person or their property/or an incident where damage to the landowner's property, fencing, poles, gates etc. and failure to do so will result in exclusion from the event and a report being made to MSA for further disciplinary action to be taken. - 509.2 It is forbidden for competing vehicles to be completely abandoned on special stages.
 At least one member of the crew, if medically fit, must remain with the vehicle until the same is removed from the special stage.
 Any contravention of this regulation will be penalised in accordance with the Supplementary Regulations.

-510. STOPPING OF A SPECIAL STAGE NOT COMPLETED
+510 INTERRUPTION OF A SPECIAL STAGE

-- 510.1 When a special stage has to be definitively stopped for any reason whatsoever before the last crew has covered it, the Clerk of the Course will classify the crew/s which have been affected by the circumstances of the interruption with the slowest time set in its class before the termination.
-Should there be no classified finishers in that class, the next higher class will be selected, and so forth. - 510.2 Should the Stewards consider the slowest time set as abnormal, they may select a scratch time from one of the four other slowest crews (which seems the most suitable) and apply the scratch time to all crews affected. - 510.3 However, no crew which is totally or partially responsible for stopping a stage may benefit from this measure.
+When a special stage is interrupted or stopped for any reason, each crew affected will be allocated by the Clerk of the Course a time which is judged the fairest.
+A corresponding notification will be published by the Clerk of the Course.
+However, no crew which is solely or jointly responsible for stopping a stage may benefit from this measure.

 They will be given the time which they may have set if this is greater than the scratch time awarded to the other crews.

-511. DELETION OR CANCELLATION OF STAGES COMPLETED
+511 DELETION OR CANCELLATION OF STAGES COMPLETED.

 - 511.1 The Clerk of the Course may delete / cancel part of the course or competition, or ignore any lateness or penalty incurred, or ignore part of the records of the competition in the case of unforeseen circumstances which could be unfair to competitors, subject to the consent of the Stewards of the event or if he is so instructed by them. - 511.2 A competitor may only object to such action by way of an appeal since the Stewards are a party to such action by the Clerk of the Course.
-The appeal shall be lodged within the time specified in Part 7 Appeals.

-- 511.3 Any action taken cannot be reversed by an appeal court merely because the court may have considered taking different actions under the circumstances. - 511.4 The appeal court must uphold the action unless it is satisfied that the action taken was wholly unreasonable and in bad faith or that the officials concerned failed to ascertain the facts and to use their initiative to solve the problem in a more acceptable manner.
+The appeal shall be lodged within the time specified in Part 7 Appeals. - 511.3 Any action taken cannot be reversed by an appeal court merely because the court may have considered taking different actions under the circumstances. - 511.4 The appeal court must uphold the action unless it is satisfied that the action taken was wholly unreasonable and in bad faith or that the officials concerned failed to ascertain the facts and to use their initiative to solve the problem in a more acceptable manner.

-512. COMPENSATION FOR COMPETITORS / CREWS RENDERING ASSISTANCE
+512 COMPENSATION FOR COMPETITORS / CREWS RENDERING ASSISTANCE: